 The next decade will redefine what companionship means.
 We're entering an era of symbiotic communication, where AI acts less as a machine and more as an emotional mirror.

-But the goal is not to replace human relationships.
+The goal is not to replace human relationships.
 The future of AI companionship lies in enhancing connection, not substituting it.

 Key Takeaways